MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Get-PSSession.md

 NOTE: In Windows PowerShell 2.0, without parameters, **Get-PSSession** gets all sessions that were created in the current session.
 The **ComputerName**  parameter gets sessions that were created in the current session and connect to the specified computer.

-For more information about Windows PowerShell sessions, see about_PSSessions (http://go.microsoft.com/fwlink/?LinkID=135181).
+For more information about Windows PowerShell sessions, see [about_PSSessions](./About/about_PSSessions.md).

 ## EXAMPLES